University of La Verne: The Rock

 The rock has been a tradition at the University of La Verne for more than 60 years.
-The original rock was painted orange with the letters "LVC," because the school was still named La Verne College at the time.
+The original rock was painted orange with the letters "LVC," because the school was named La Verne College at the time.
 In the 1960s La Verne students took it upon themselves to replace the rock with a much larger one.
 They buried much of it so that it would not be stolen by rival schools, as the original rock had been in the past.

 The new rock would be painted by clubs and organizations, sometimes being repainted overnight to prank other students.
 This tradition continues, but students must reserve the rock before painting it.